 Cost / Funding

-The current (2012) estimate is between $240 and $250 million.
+The current (2015) estimate is $254 million.
 Cost estimates for large multi-million dollar infrastructure projects can fluctuate widely as design engineers move from concept to detailed engineering plans.
 As more is known about a project’s elements, the more precise cost estimates become.

 For example, when LO Tigard Water Partnership was at about 60% design, there was a fairly high degree of confidence in the costs associated with 60% of the project while another 40% of the cost is an estimation based on experience.
 Costs only become final when contractors are hired and construction begins.
 And even then we know surprises can arise.
 This is why every construction project has working “contingencies” built into their estimates.

 The bottom line is that the true final cost of a large project is never known until the last worker leaves the job site and the final bill is paid.

 Funding sources for the Partnership project include bonds issued by Lake Oswego and Tigard to be repaid over the years by customers’ monthly water charges and SDCs (systems development charges).
 SDCs enable new connections to the system to pay for their respective share of capacity into the expanded system.
 Cities typically sell bonds to fund large capital projects.
 Both Lake Oswego and Tigard are increasing water rates to repay the principal and interest on bonds, and to operate and maintain the joint water supply system.